 Waza National Park is located in the northern finger extension of Cameroon.
 The national park encompasses an area of 660 square miles (1,700 sq km).
-The narrowness of this part of Cameroon means the national park is only about 6.2 miles (10 km) away from the borders of Nigeria and Chad on each side.
+This part of Cameroon's narrowness means the national park is only about 6.2 miles (10 km) away from the borders of Nigeria and Chad on each side.

-There are five categories of vegetation throughout the remainder of the park which include shrub savanna, open grass savanna, acacia tree savanna, perennial grasses, and floodplains.
+There are five vegetation categories throughout the remainder of the park, including shrub savanna, open grass savanna, acacia tree savanna, perennial grasses, and floodplains.
 The variation of vegetation attracts different species adding to the overall wilderness experience.

 This park also has one of the best-preserved rainforest areas in Africa.
-Collectively, all of this adds up to create one of the most diversified wilderness areas on the continent.
+All of this collectively adds up to create one of the most diversified wilderness areas on the continent.
 It has been declared a UNESCO World Heritage Site.

 The wildlife of Waza features the favorite predators of lions, leopards, cheetahs, and hyena.
-Matter of fact, there are good prides of lions.
+As a matter of fact, there are healthy prides of lions.
 Other wildlife species include giraffes, waterbuck, roan, elephant, hartebeests, tsessebe, aardvarks, baboons, warthog, vervet monkeys, and hippopotamuses.
 There are 30 species of mammals.

 A guide is required to experience the park.
 This is true whether you are on a driving safari or walking safari.
-The wildlife is the highlight of the park with strong herds of elephant and healthy lion prides serving as the pinnacle sightings.
+The wildlife is the park's highlight, with strong herds of elephant and healthy lion prides serving as the pinnacle sightings.

 - Lions, leopard and other predators